vedi/restifizer/README.md

 Creates mongoose document.
 It's called when you create new instance of your resource after all assignments are already done, but immediately before saving it to your database.

-#### updateDocument

-`updateDocument: function (doc, req, res, callback)`

-Handler, called when you change existing instance of your resource after all assignments are already done, but immediately before saving it to your database

 #### saveDocument